lucienwalewski/MathsSolver/README.md

 when you call functions from the main project in your testing files) , _in addition_ to the testing files which will be in the folder "testingFiles" found in sources.

-If you open "testSuite.cpp", you will find that the first line is "#include <QtTest>", which includes the QtTest library in order to use some testing functions.
+If you open "testSuite.cpp", you will find that the first line is "#include QtTest", which includes the QtTest library in order to use some testing functions.
 Then, we include the necessary testing files.
 We have included a sample testing class - "#include "testingFiles/sampleTestClass.hpp"".
 Then in main, for every test file, we add two lines in order to execute all the tests within the